Skip to content

 suspend fun handleRequest(viaduct: Viaduct, input: ExecutionInput): Map<String, Any?> {

-val result = viaduct.executeAsync(input, SchemaId.Full).await()
+val result = viaduct.execute(input, SchemaId.Base)

 return result.toSpecification()